Route105/Tilt-Repeater-ESP32/README.md

 ### Tilt 3 Point Calibration
+> [!TIP]
-- 3 point device level Calibration for your tilt https://www.youtube.com/watch?v=sechzUDQKVs
+> - 3 point device level Calibration for your tilt https://www.youtube.com/watch?v=sechzUDQKVs
-- When you do the Calibration, Start with the 1.12 Solution and then 1.061 Solution then the water.
+> - When you do the Calibration, Start with the 1.12 Solution and then 1.061 Solution then the water.